by Collyn Rivers – Updated 2020

 These Standards are hugely costly but until recently could be obtained on loan by most public libraries

-See also my Safe travel trailer and motorhome heating.
+See also my Safe caravan and motorhome heating.
 Further information on gas installation is provided in the Caravan & Motorhome Book, and The Camper Trailer Book.
 My other books are Caravan & Motorhome Electrics, Solar That Really Works (for cabins and RVs).
 And Solar Success (for homes properties).
 For details of the author’s background please Click on Bio.

 Almost all of the above article is applicable also to New Zealand.

 AS/NZS 5601(2013) Parts 1 and 2, Published by the Standards Association of Australia.

 AG 601 – 1995 Gas Installation Code, published by (the Australian) The Gas Installation Code Committee.

 The Annual Report of the (SA) Technical Regulator 2005-2006 (p.7).

 Office of Gas Safety (Vic) – Guide to Gas Installations in Caravans & Motorhomes.

 Similar guides are available from all state gas regulatory bodies.